ElenaBlejan/Proiect-Practic-TM/README.md

 The Traceability Matrix was generated and can be found here: [Traceability Matrix ](https://github.com/ElenaBlejan/Proiect-Practic-Testare-Manuala/blob/main/Forward%20Traceability_2_5_2023.xlsx)

 ## 3.5 Test case results
+ Test cases are executed on the created Cycle summary and the test cases results can be found here:
 [Test cases results ](https://github.com/ElenaBlejan/Proiect-Practic-Testare-Manuala/blob/main/Test%20cases%20results.pdf)

 ## 3.6 Bugs report